 - aged 18 and over but under your KiwiSaver Retirement Age (normally 65) - principally residing in New Zealand.
 Overseas government workers, charity workers, and some volunteers may also qualify for the Government contribution.
-If this might apply to you, get in touch with us so that we can help you work out whether you qualify for the Government contribution.
+If this might apply to you, get in touch with BNZ to work out whether you qualify for the Government contribution.